Center For Science, Technology, Engineering, and Mathematics

 Programming II (4.5 credits)

 This course builds on the programming skills developed in the prerequisite course and moves the focus towards a wider software ecosystem in order to solve more complex data science tasks.
-Students will learn and apply foundational principles of program organization including classes and objects, interfaces, inheritance, abstraction, and decoupling.
-In addition, important command-line skills will be developed for data gathering and cleaning, as well as library and software acquisition and use.
-These principles will be utilized through high-level programming in Python to analyze and manipulate real-world data sets.
+Students learn and apply foundational principles of program organization including classes and objects, interfaces, inheritance, abstraction, and decoupling.
+In addition, important command-line skills are developed for data gathering and cleaning, as well as library and software acquisition and use.
+These principles are utilized through high-level programming in Python to analyze and manipulate real-world data sets.

 Prerequisite: STM 2301